-- 1. Family Educational trips are limited to a maximum of five (5) days per school year. - 2.
-One week prior to the trip, a parent or guardian must complete a Family Educational Trip Request Form and submit it to the building principal for approval. - 3.
-The following criteria must be met to be considered by the building principal when approving/denying a parent or quardian request for a Family Educational Trip: - 4.
-Attendance: Student has accumulated five (5) or less days of total absences, excluding medical, for the current school year. - Academic: Student has no failing grades at the time of the trip request.
+1. Family Educational trips are limited to a maximum of five (5) days per school year.

+2. One week prior to the trip, a parent or guardian must complete a Family Educational Trip Request Form and submit it to the building principal for approval.

+3. The following criteria must be met to be considered by the building principal when approving/denying a parent or guardian request for a Family Educational Trip:

+4. Attendance: Student has accumulated five (5) or less days of total absences, excluding medical, for the current school year.

+5. Academic: Student has no failing grades at the time of the trip request.

-- 6. Behavior: Student has received five (5) or less total days of suspensions (ISS or OSS) or detentions (ASD) for the school year. - 7.
-Classroom assignments missed during the approved educational trip will be provided to the student upon their return to school.
+6. Behavior: Student has received five (5) or less total days of suspensions (ISS or OSS) or detentions (ASD) for the school year.

+7. Classroom assignments missed during the approved educational trip will be provided to the student upon their return to school.
 The student will have five (5) calendar days to submit all missed assignments for grading to the appropriate teacher.
-Should a student fail to submit the assignments to the teachers within this designated time, each assignment will be recorded as a zero by the classroom teacher. - 8.
-If a student is denied approval for the trip, any quiz/test, class work, or homework, missed during his/her absence will be recorded as zeros by the teacher. - 9.
-Request for Family Educational Trips will not be approved by the building principal during the State Assessment window for those students scheduled to take the State Assessments (PSSAs and Keystones). - 10.
-Requests for Family Educational Trips will not be approved by the building principal for the last ten (10) days of school. - 11.
-Family trips that are not preapproved by the Administration shall result in the student's absence being recorded as unexcused.
-During the COVID-19 pandemic, the Administration will not approve a family trip to a "hot spot" area as designed by the Pennsylvania Governor unless the family agrees to voluntarily quarantine their students from school for 14 calendar days upon their return.
-The family must agree to have their students participate in CASD Supported Remote Learning option during the 14-day quarantine period as a prerequisite for trip approval.
+Should a student fail to submit the assignments to the teachers within this designated time, each assignment will be recorded as a zero by the classroom teacher.

+8. If a student is denied approval for the trip, any quiz/test, class work, or homework, missed during his/her absence will be recorded as zeros by the teacher.

+Requests for Family Educational Trips will not be approved by the building principal during the State Assessment window for those students scheduled to take the State Assessments (PSSAs and Keystones).
+Requests for Family Educational Trips will not be approved by the building principal for the last ten (10) days of school.

+11. Family trips that are not pre approved by the Administration shall result in the student's absence being recorded as unexcused.